Washington state is No. 1. Of course! But which states are the worst?

 We’re the best state.
 Period.

 Of course, we Washingtonians knew that and now U.S. News & World Report agrees.
-At least that’s the findings of a new study by the magazine, which ranks states based on outcomes for residents.
+At least that’s the findings of a study that came out earlier this year by the magazine, which ranks states based on outcomes for residents.

 The report was based on more than 70 metrics, including access to health care, quality of education, public safety, the state’s economy, GDP growth, migration into the state, patents, new businesses, natural environment and infrastructure, which takes into account not only bridges and roads but also broadband and power grids.